 We spent one week with the Anker Soundcore Space Q45 and found out everything you need to know before you blast off into space with it.

-The Anker Soundcore Space Q45 is generally best for commuters, people looking for something with decent noise cancelling at a reasonable price.
-It’s also a solid choice for users looking for something with a capable microphone for work or voice chat.
+The Anker Soundcore Space Q45 is generally best for commuters and workers, people looking for something with decent noise canceling at a reasonable price.
+It’s also a solid choice for users looking for headphones with a capable microphone for work or voice chat.
 They’re also not a bad pick if you need headphones for flights.

 What’s it like to use the Anker Soundcore Space Q45?

 A metal-reinforced headband is the strongest part of the headset, and it has some give to it to accommodate larger noggins.
 Cushioning on the band mitigates any hot spots that form on the top of the wearer’s head.
 Overall the Space Q45 is comfortable for a couple of hours at a time.
-As long as you don’t work up a sweat, this pair of headphones will serve you well on your commute or for a dedicated music listening session.
+As long as you don’t work up a sweat, this pair of headphones will serve you well on your commute or for a dedicated music listening session at a nice price.

 We’ve heard reports of build quality issues with other Anker devices, but haven’t noticed any such problems in our testing.
 Plus, Anker offers an 18-month warranty on all of its headphones, so you can reach out to their customer service if an issue arises.